emilamaj/DebateGPT/readme.md

 # DebateGPT: A Debate adversary on any topic
 ## Introduction
 DebateGPT is an AI chat adversary that can debate on any topic.
 You select the topic, and start arguing right away.
-This project was inspired by Marc Andreessen's remarks on [Lex Fridman's podcast 386](https://www.youtube.com/watch?v=-hxeDjAxvJ8&t=940s) (at 15:40), where he says that he experimented with GPT-4 debating with itself.
+This project was inspired by Marc Andreessen's remarks on [Lex Fridman's podcast 386](https://www.youtube.com/watch?v=-hxeDjAxvJ8&t=940s) (at 15:40), where talks about his experiments with GPT-4 debating with itself.

 ![Landing page, with "Taxing the rich" set as the topic](screen-debate-landing.png)

 It uses the [GPT-3.5-turbo](https://platform.openai.com/docs/models/gpt-3-5) model to generate responses to your arguments.
 You can try out the demo at [debategpt.emileamaj.xyz](https://debategpt.emileamaj.xyz/).
 It uses a simple system prompt instructing the chat-based Large Language Model to debate with the user.

-![The AI taking the side of taxing the rich](screen-debate-thread.png) The AI automatically takes the opposite side of the user's argument, and tries to refute it.
+![The AI taking the side of taxing the rich](screen-debate-thread.png)

+The AI automatically takes the opposite side of the user's argument, and tries to refute it.

-![The AI against taxing the rich](screen-debate-thread-opposite.png) The "convictions" of the AI are in a way, set by the user's initial stance in the debate.
+![The AI against taxing the rich](screen-debate-thread-opposite.png)

+The "convictions" of the AI are in a way, set by the user's initial stance in the debate.

 ## Running on your machine